-Gov. John Kasich OK’d major changes to graduation requirements for the Class of 2018 on Friday night.
+Gov. John Kasich OK’d major changes to graduation requirements for the Class of 2018 this summer.

 Kasich signed a state budget that includes alternate pathways to graduation for Class of 2018 students who don’t pass state tests.

 Under the plan, modeled off the state school board’s recommendations, students could graduate via good senior-year attendance and grades, or via a senior-year project plus 120 hours of work or community service.

 Senate Education Committee Chair Peggy Lehner said earning required course credits should outweigh test results, especially for this class, which has been through so much change.

 “It takes several years for kids to become accustomed to a new test, and for teachers to know how to prepare students for it,” said Lehner, R-Kettering.
 “You’ll always see kids do worse at the beginning of new tests. … Because graduation is dependent on this, that’s pretty high stakes, so it seems only fair to give these kids in the beginning an opportunity.”